In no particular order:

-Karen is the head bottler, labeller, salesperson and Gavin’s number one gin taster.
+Karen is the sorcerer's apprentice, labeller, packer, and Gavin’s number one gin taster.

-Mr Bill is the elder statesman of our distillery dogs and has an innate talent for sleeping on the job and plonking himself down in the most inconvenient place possible.
+Mr Bill is the elder statesman of the distillery dogs and has an innate talent for sleeping on the job and plonking himself down in the most inconvenient place possible.

-Jim is our newest recruit and is enthusiastically embracing his duties as distillery dog in training.
-He particularly enjoys eating the rye flour that we use to seal the stills, cuddling up with Mr Bill and barking at cows.
+Jim is our newest canine recruit and is enthusiastically embracing his duties as distillery dog in training.
+He particularly enjoys eating the rye flour that we use to seal the stills, barking at cows and chasing spherical objects.

 Flora is the baby of the team but already making quite a splash as the distillery's Public Relations Manager.
 Despite looking like a red-headed Ewok she is, in fact, a highland cow.